Showing posts with label Annual Halloween Story. Show all posts

 "What was that?"
 O'Hare managed to ask.

-"If it's the headless horseman, he's way away from Tarrytown."
+"If it's the headless horseman, he's way far away from Tarrytown."

-In our nervousness, we made jokes about that until it all settled in our brain what had occurred.
-We walked in silence, and when in a state of fear and relief all at once one's senses take note of one's surroundings.
+In our nervousness, we made jokes about that until it all settled in our brains what had occurred.
+We walked in silence, and when in a state of fear and relief, all at once, one's senses take note of one's surroundings.
 It was dark, very dark, a coyote howled.
 Chills ran up our spines at the sound and our pace quickened more.

-By the time we came to the place in the woods that led to our house, the trees seemed to watch us and the leaves voiced whispers in the chill breeze.
-Both of us gave a shiver to shake off the feeling but it stayed with us until we got inside.
+By the time we reached the path in the woods leading to our house, the trees seemed to watch us, and the leaves whispered in the chill breeze.
+Both of us shivered to shake off the feeling, but it stayed with us until we got inside.

-No one was awake to hear of our adventure, and by the morning's light it seemed silly to tell the tale, but we did and got excited and enthused.
+No one was awake to hear about our adventure, and by morning's light, it seemed silly to tell the tale, but we did and became excited and enthused.

-"I wanna see this."
-Guido voiced and so we decided to take anyone who was interested in a hike to the cemetery to see the pumpkins and the smashed pumpkin by the bridge.
+"I wanna to see this, " Guido said, so we decided to take anyone interested in hiking to the cemetery to see the pumpkins and the smashed pumpkin by the bridge.

-We all chattered like magpies up the road which stunned the ladies of the house that it existed so close to the house and no one knew of it.
-The leaves danced in the wind as we walked, the trees swayed at their tops, and the sun made the fallen leaves a palette of colour at our feet.
+We all chattered like magpies up the road, which stunned the ladies of the house—it existed so close to the house, and no one knew of it.
+As we walked, the leaves danced in the wind, the trees swayed at their tops, and the sun made the fallen leaves a palette of colour at our feet.
 It was a beautiful November 1!
-As we neared the bridge, O'Hare and I could see the pumpkin on the bridge was gone and so was the smashed pumpkin.
+O'Hare and I could see the pumpkin as we neared the bridge, but the smashed pumpkin was gone.

 "Oh, you Halloween dreamers," Tonya said smiling at us.